MailToolbox/mail_plugger/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/norbertszivos/mail_plugger.
-Please use the [issue tracker](https://github.com/norbertszivos/mail_plugger/issues) if you found any issues.
-If you would like to contribute to this project, please fork this repository and create a new pull request.
+Bug reports and pull requests are welcome.
+Please read [CONTRIBUTING.md](https://github.com/norbertszivos/mail_plugger/blob/main/CONTRIBUTING.md) if you would like to contribute to this project.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](https://github.com/norbertszivos/mail_plugger/blob/main/LICENSE.txt).